Go to the page content

 Sleep

 Getting too little sleep can affect your hormones, which can then affect how and what you eat.
 When you sleep better, you're better able to make healthy choices and resist tempting foods.
-Try these tips to improve your sleeping habits:
+Find tips to improve your habits and get the sleep your body and mind need.

 Your obesity health risk

 Living with overweight or obesity is associated with an increased risk of mortality and other diseases or conditions.
-Generally, the higher your BMI, the greater the chance of developing other chronic obesity-related diseases, including:
+Generally, the higher your BMI, the greater the chance of developing other chronic obesity-related diseases.
+See the health benefits of losing weight.

 • Type II diabetes